fwtan/who_where/README.md

 For each image, the detection output is a JSON file containing the bounding boxes and categories of the detected objects.
 The class IDs we use are the same as the [Faster RCNN system](https://github.com/rbgirshick/py-faster-rcnn).

+Once the detection outputs are available, the ```$COMP_ROOT/tools/create_layouts.py``` script could help render the detections as layout images.

+Please contact Fuwen Tan (fuwen.tan@virginia.edu) if you have any questions.

 ## Citing